joracine/MTBWiki/README.md

 ### **Development Workflow**
 - **Admin interface and GraphQL API are developed in parallel** after the initial schema is defined.
 - **Iterative feedback**: Weekly review checkpoints ensure the API and admin UI evolve together, with schema/codegen updates as needed.
+- **Review Checkpoints**: Explicit review checkpoints with detailed checklists are integrated after each major development phase to ensure quality, consistency, and alignment with goals.
 - **Type safety and codegen**: Always up-to-date between API and UI.

 ### **For New Contributors**
 1. Understand the core concept in `src/docs/concept.md`
 2. Review the data models in `src/types/`
 3. Check out example data in `src/examples/`
+4. **Getting Started Guide**: Refer to the `docs/contributor-guide.md` for detailed setup and contribution instructions.
+5. **Content Contribution Guide**: Learn how to add and manage content (systems, routes, trails, enumerations) via the admin interface.

 ## 📋 **Implementation Status**